nuxt-modules/cloudinary/docs/content/en/usage/cloudinary-instance.md

 <alert type="info">

-You can pre-generate transformation for existing asset by passing the desired transformation as a string to `options.eager`, and avoid the normal on-the-fly generation.
+You can [pre-generate transformation](/advanced#pre-generate-media-assets) for existed asset by passing the desired transformations to `options.eager`.

 See [Optional parameters](https://cloudinary.com/documentation/image_upload_api_reference#optional_parameters-6) for the full list of available supported properties for `options`.